Raycap introduces new surge protection

 Raycap paid particular attention to the metal oxide varistor (MOV) and developed a special fuse for this technology combination.
 This design increases the overall safety of the respective system and prevents its complete shutdown as a result of an overvoltage and short circuit event.
-“With the ProTec T2F, we offer a compact type 2 arrester with integrated back-up fuse that protects the technology on site just as safely as it protects people.
+“With the ProTec T2F, we offer a compact type 2 arrester with an integrated fuse that protects the technology on-site just as safely as it protects people.
 Unforeseen, usually costly production shutdowns can thus be prevented,” explains Ralf Güthoff.

 VDE-certified surge protection with integrated pre-fuse enables space-savings in cabinet installations

 Garching, 22.
 September 2020 – Raycap, an international manufacturer of electronic components for surge protection, connectivity and monitoring, presents the third generation of its ZPS phase-tap arrester series.
 Due to an integrated back-up fuse with 25 kA short circuit resistance, the ZPS+F is even easier to install and takes up less space than the predecessor models.